mpv-player/mpv/DOCS/man/input.rst

     This command can be asynchronously aborted via API.

+    In all cases, the subprocess will be terminated on player exit.
+Only the ``run`` command can start processes in a truly detached way.

 ``quit [<code>]``
     Exit the player.
 If an argument is given, it's used as process exit code.